electricbookworks/electric-book-workflow/guide/16-video.md

 {% endraw %}

-This will embed the video in an iframe like this:
+This will embed the video in an iframe.
+(In epub output, you can replace it with a link to watch the video online.)

 {% include youtube id="MqlyxZiDoOA" %}